 The two most common varieties have bright red skin with green pointy scales that resemble a dragon, which accounts for the name.

-You can typically find the variety with white pulp with black seeds, although a less common type with red pulp and black seeds exists as well.
+You can typically find the variety with white pulp with black seeds, although a less common type with red and black seeds also exists.

 I've only seen the variety with white pulp with black seeds (Peruvian Apple Cactus), which grows in our backyard.
-There is a yellow dragon fruit that has yellow skin and white pulp with black seeds.
+A yellow dragon fruit has yellow skin and white pulp with black seeds.

 Is dragon fruit healthy?

-Dragon fruit is nutrient-dense yet low in calories and is a great source of fiber, magnesium, and iron.
-It is rich in vitamins, minerals, and beneficial plant compounds such as betacyanins, carotenoids, and polyphenols.
+Dragon fruit is nutrient-dense with many health benefits yet low in calories and is a great source of fiber, magnesium, and iron.
+It contains vitamins, minerals, and beneficial plant compounds such as betacyanins, carotenoids, and polyphenols.

-It also contains many types of antioxidants, such as vitamin C, beta-carotene, and lycopene.
+It also contains many antioxidants, such as vitamin C, beta-carotene, and lycopene.

 - Break the frozen fruit into chunks.

 - Start the blender at a low speed and gradually increase the speed.
 If necessary, use a tamper to push the fruit down into the blender and scrape the sides with the tamper.
-Add up to another quarter cup of almond milk or more to get a creamy consistency.
+Add up to another quarter cup of almond milk or more for a creamy consistency.

 Top with your choice of toppings, such as granola and fresh berries.
 Enjoy!

-Hint: This smoothie bowl is best enjoyed right away for the best texture!
+Hint: This smoothie bowl is best enjoyed immediately for the best texture!